-Committed suburbanite, Ricky Clarke, has announced to friends huddled around a fire at a house party that “only real men know how to light fires”.
+On the weekend, committed suburbanite Ricky Clarke announced to friends, huddled around a fire at a house party, that “only real men know how to light fires”.
 Standing around the backyard fire, hypnotically staring at the flames, Clarke polarised his friends with the statement.

 Seemingly unaware of the many different facets that contribute to modern manhood, Clarke responded angrily when challenged by his friends, saying “nah, nup, none of that other stuff counts for anything.
 If you can’t light a fire, you’re not a man.
 It goes all the way back to them cavemen and that.
 The two rules of manhood then were fighting dinosaurs and lighting fires.
 If you couldn’t do either of those things, you’d be dead.
 Straight away.
 Dead.”